-7. Off-balance sheet risk and risk concentrations (continued)
+7. Risks (continued)

 The collateral provided by the counterparties is included in investments and due to brokers on the statement of net assets of the MPT.
 Furthermore, management requires the MPT's investment advisors have in place a well-defined counterparty selection and collateral process and procedures to transact its securities and other investment activities with broker-dealers, banks, and regulated exchanges that the Master Trustee and investment advisors consider to be well-established and financially sound.